umbraco/UmbracoDocs/umbraco-heartcore/tutorials/querying-with-graphql.md

 ### Making the Query Generic

-Up until now, we have been working on a single document type which in most cases is fine, but since we want to dynamically fetch content based on the url we can use the `content` field.
+Up until now, we have been working on a single Document Type which in most cases is fine, but since we want to dynamically fetch content based on the url we can use the `content` field.

 The `content` field returns the Content interface type that contains the default fields.
 To allow us to query the fields on the derived types we can use fragments.